PoliticalGraveyard.com

 Decker, Grant (1814-1890) — of Flint, Genesee County, Mich.
 Born in Deckertown (now Sussex), Sussex County, N.J., February 4, 1814.
 Merchant; miller; lumber business; mayor of Flint, Mich., 1855-56.
 Episcopalian.
 Died in Flint, Genesee County, Mich., July 30, 1890 (age 76 years, 176 days).
 Interment at Glenwood Cemetery, Flint, Mich.

 Decker, J. Ben — of Elkton, Cecil County, Md.
 Democrat.
-Alternate delegate to Democratic National Convention from Maryland, 1936.
-Presumed deceased.
+Delegate to Democratic National Convention from Maryland, 1928, 1936 (alternate).
 Burial location unknown.

 Decker, J. E. — of Greenbrier County, W.Va.
 Republican.
 Candidate for West Virginia state house of delegates from Greenbrier County, 1938.
 Presumed deceased.
 Burial location unknown.